einlichtvogel/grandMA3-onPC-selfbuild/software/README.md

 After downloading the software, you can start installing it on your computer.
 When finished, you can start configuring the software to your needs:

 ## Configuring Chataigne
+Download this [repository](https://github.com/einlichtvogel/grandMA3-Feedback-Chataigne-Module/) and put it into your Chataigne 'modules' folder.
+The default location is:
+- Windows: `C:\Users\<Username>\Documents\Chataigne\modules`
+- Mac: `/Users/<Username>/Documents/Chataigne/modules`

+Then:
 1. Open Chataigne
 2. Load the File 'APC_TO_MA3.noisette' from the 'software/chataigne' folder in this repository
 3. Click on 'APC Mini mkII' on the left 'Modules' section